Location: Seattle, WA; Atlanta, GA; Washington, DC

 - Develop and implement a strategic development plan that creates the infrastructure needed to support a sustainable, growing program and broadens the engagement of individual donors significantly.

-- Identify new and existing major donors with a greater capacity to give to National CASA/GAL and ensure an effective moves management system that cultivates increased support.
+- Identify new and existing major donors with greater capacity to give to National CASA/GAL and ensure an effective moves management system that cultivates increased support.

 The Chief Development Officer will have the following primary responsibilities: